nrbdi/JavaCriminals/README.md

 updateUser(User user): Updates an existing user's details. getUserById(int id): Retrieves a user by their ID. getAllUsers(): Retrieves all users.
+3. ICharacteristicsRepository
+Interface defining methods for handling characteristics-related database operations.
+Methods:
+getCharacteristicsByVehicleId(int vehicleId):retrieves characteristics for a specific vehicle by its ID.
-3. VehicleRepository
+4. VehicleRepository
 Implements IVehicleRepository.
 Connects to PostgresDB and executes SQL queries related to vehicles.
-4. UserRepository
+5. UserRepository
 Implements IUserRepository.
 Connects to PostgresDB and executes SQL queries related to users.
+6. CharacteristicsRepository
+Implements ICharacteristicsRepository.
+Connects to the database and executes SQL queries related to vehicle characteristics.

 Controller Interfaces and Implementations:
 1. IVehicleController